arulrajnet/blog.arulraj.net/content/no-more-basic-auth-htpasswd-with-oauth2-proxy.md

 ---
-title: "No More Basic Auth : htpasswd with OAuth2 Proxy"
+title: No More Basic Auth &#58; htpasswd with OAuth2 Proxy
 date: 2024-12-15 20:44:14
 author: arul
 category: Security